xxsqwe/notry/README.md

 Our implementation is written in Rust, supports both single- and multiple-message transcript avowal, and follows community best practices—though we note our code is NOT YET READY for production use.
-For our implementation, we set the security parameter to provide 256-bit equivalent security.
+We set the security parameter for our implementation to provide 256-bit equivalent security.

 All experiments were performed on an Intel 12th generation core i7-12700K pinned to 3.6GHz with 32GB RAM.